ALItaheri1380/IUT/README.md

 # IUT
-Some random projects and coding assignments of some courses in my university
+Some projects and coding assignments of some courses in my university